mluis7/cable_modem_stats/README.md

 # Poor man's cable modem monitor

-Monitor an **Arris TG862** cable modem from its status page.
+Monitor an **Arris cable modem** bandwidth usage from its status page.
 It's intended for those CMs that do not support SNMP out of the box but still offer the down stream octets count.
+It could be thought of as a router bandwidth usage monitor used.

+If you are interested on monitoring a cable modem or router from another vendor (Netgear , etc.), please create an issue mentioning its model and attach the status page HTML source as a file.

+Based on Arris TG862 model.

 ## Description
 Typically, status page is found at http://192.168.100.1/cgi-bin/status_cgi